 Create a Power BI R Script Visual

 First, click on the R Script Visual under the Visualization section.
-It automatically creates an R Chart with an R script editor, as shown in the below screenshot.
+It automatically generates a Chart with a script editor, as shown in the below screenshot.

-You have to use this R script editor window to write R script.
+You have to use this script editor window to write the code.

-Before you start writing R code, you have to create a data set.
+Before you start writing code, you have to create a data set.
 It can be done by dragging the required fields to the Values section.
-For this demo, let me drag eruptions and waiting columns to the Values section.
+For this demo, let me drag eruptions and wait for columns in the Values section.

 As you can see from the above screenshot, Power BI has automatically generated a data set for you.
-Now, you have to use this data set to create your R visual.
+Now, you have to use this data set to generate your visual.

-Here, we used ggplot2 to create 2D scatter plot.
-I suggest you refer, Create a Scatter Plot article to understand this code.
+Here, we used ggplot2 to generate 2D scatter plot.
+I suggest you refer to the Scatter Plot article to understand this code.

 library(ggplot2) ggplot(dataset, aes(x = eruptions, y = waiting)) + geom_point() + geom_density_2d()

-Once you finished writing your script, click the Run button
+Once you have finished writing your script, click the Run button

-From the screenshot below, you can see the R Chart.
+From the screenshot below, you can see the Chart.

-Like any other chart in Power BI, you can apply filters on the R chart as well.
+Like any other chart, you can apply filters on the chart as well.
 To demonstrate the Power BI R script filters, let me create a table first.

 We created a column chart, as well.